 What is PATROL

-PATROL is the first procurement of the European GNSS Agency (GSA) that exploits the advantages of Galileo Open Service Navigation Message Authentication (OS-NMA) in smart tachographs.
-The result poses the bases for the adoption of Galileo OS-NMA in several other civil applications that need robust navigation.
+PATROL is the first procurement of the EU Agency for the Space Programme (EUSPA) that exploits the advantages of Galileo Open Service Navigation Message Authentication (OSNMA) in smart tachographs.
+The result poses the bases for the adoption of Galileo OSNMA in several other civil applications that need robust navigation.

-The project has been awarded by the European GNSS Agency (GSA) and the team is composed by Qascom, FDC, ST Microelectronics, GMV aerospace and Defence, Actia and the University of Padova.
+The project has been awarded by the EU Agency for the Space Programme (EUSPA) and the team is composed by Qascom, FDC, ST Microelectronics, GMV aerospace and Defence, Actia and the University of Padova.

 The main objective is to deliver a robust PNT (Position, Navigation, Time) solution, embodied in an User Terminal and compliant to the new smart tachographs regulations.